Saatchi Art Review: What It Is And How It Works For Artists

 • Find the image you want to upload and select that file

-• After you upload the image, select the subject of your artwork from the drop-down menu
+• After you upload the image, pick the subject matter of your artwork from the drop-down menu

-• Pick a category for your artwork (photography, painting, drawing, etc.)
+• Pick a category for your artwork (photography, painting, drawing, contemporary art, street art, etc.)

 • Describe the materials and the style of your artwork